HadesVR/HadesVR/README.md

 * This driver can emulate Wand and Index controllers.
 * This setup cannot do Inside out tracking.
 * This driver cannot do Full body tracking ~~**yet**~~.
-* Yes this thing plays beatsaber though I'm not sure how viable it is for expert+ diff...
+* Yes this thing plays beatsaber though I'm not sure how viable it is for expert+ diff since I suck at it.

 # Custom hardware